raitml/jekyll-now/_posts/2017-12-15-Cloud-Instance-Setup.md

 sudo pip install tensorflow-gpu
 ```

+For troubleshooting, follow this guide on [GitHub](https://github.com/eshvk/gcp-dl)

 Phew!
 That was a lot of command line hassling.
-Crestle did all that in one go, whereas Google gives a 300$ credit to play around with so choose your pick
+Crestle did all that in one go, whereas Google gives a 300$ credit to play around with so choose your pick.

-For instructions specific to GCP, follow this guide on [GitHub](https://github.com/eshvk/gcp-dl).

-Remember to **shut down the instance when you're done** working or you'll be left with a hole in your pocket.
+#### Remember to **shut down the instance when you're done** working or you'll be left with a hole in your pocket.